ChiScraper/ChiScraper/README.md

 # Chi_Scraper

+**NOTE:** This program is in Alpha.
+Key QOL improvements are coming soon.
+Keep an eye on the github or on my blog for new releases.
+For bugs, raise a GitHub issue, or shoot me an email.

 This application is designed to search for academic articles from the ArXiv repository, rank them based on relevance, and display the results in a web browser.
 It leverages LLLMs running locally or on the cloud to enhance the search and ranking processes.

 ## Key Scripts